 Do Cats Recognize Their Parents?

-Should You Adopt Littermates?
+Should I Adopt Littermates?

-The new environment can be challenging: it can contain other pets, loud noises, and new foods.
-This can be stressful for a cat and lead to fighting and skittishness.
+The new environment can be challenging due to the presence of other pets, different home layouts, loud noises, and completely new foods.
+This can be stressful and lead to fear and skittishness.